-Muwatin Institute for Democracy and Human Rights began as a primary unit in Birzeit University in 2016, as a result of the combination of the Palestinian Institute for the Study of Democracy – Muwatin (founded in 1991 in Ramallah) incorporation into the university, joining with the Master’s Program in Democracy and Human Rights (founded in the Faculty of Graduate Studies in 1999), along with several other activities related to this academic program, joining together all to form the current institute.
+The Muwatin Institute for Democracy and Human Rights began as a primary unit in Birzeit University in 2016.
+This institute is the result of the combination of the Palestinian Institute for the Study of Democracy – Muwatin (founded in 1991 in Ramallah) incorporation into the university, joining with the Master’s Program in Democracy and Human Rights (founded in the Faculty of Graduate Studies in 1999), along with several other activities related to this academic program, joining together all to form the current institute.

 Activities of the Muwatin Institute

 The MA Program in Democracy and Human Rights

 The courses in this program fulfil the requirements towards obtaining a Masters Degree in Democracy and Human Rights.
 The courses are designed to train our students in various fields including teaching democracy and human rights, working in fields of democracy and human rights.

 The Arab MA Program in Democracy and Human Rights